-Figure 3 shows both actual ASMRs for select ages in different years from 1990 to 2015 as points, and the levels predicted by the model as a line, if the New Labour effects on intercept and trend were projected to both the pre- and post- New Labour period.
-The projections tend to be above the observed values for the pre Labour period, and below the observed values for the post Labour period, indicating that during the New Labour years ASMRs at these older ages tended to decrease at a faster rate compared with the earlier and later period.
-This seems particularly the case for older ages in the series, especially on the identity scale (Figure 3B) rather than log10 scale (Figure 3 A), as would be expected given the higher baseline mortality risk at these higher ages.
-Equivalent ASMR trends at younger adult ages, as shown in the appendix, appear to show a contrary effect, but as the absolute mortality risks at these ages are much smaller the effects of elevated mortality in earlier adulthood are much smaller than the increased mortality risks compared with forward projections in at older ages.
-Greater numbers of excess deaths overall should therefore be expected in the post New Labour period than during New Labour.
+Figure 3 shows both the actual age-specific mortality rates (ASMRs) for select ages in different years from 1990 to 2015 as points, and the levels predicted by the model as a line.
+The projections tend to be above the observed values for the pre New Labour period, and below the observed values for the austerity period, indicating that during the New Labour years ASMRs at these older ages tended to decrease at a faster rate compared with the earlier and later period.
+Equivalent ASMR trends at younger adult ages (shown in the appendix) appear to show a contrary effect to trends at older ages.
+As the absolute mortality risks at these ages are smaller, the effects of elevated mortality in earlier adulthood are also smaller than the increased mortality risks compared with forward projections at older ages.

 Figure 3 Forwards and backwards model projections of select ASMRs.
 (A) log10 mortality; (B) absolute mortality

-Total Estimated Excess Death, 2010-2015
+Total Estimated Excess Deaths, 2010-2015

 Figure 4 shows the total ‘excess’ deaths in each year from 2010 to 2015, between birth and the age indicated on the horizontal axis, if the New Labour trends and intercepts were projected forwards and applied to age-specific population counts in each year.
-A vertical dashed line is added at age 65 years, because within these figures this age seems to mark an important turning point in the excess deaths by particular ages.

-It appears from these figures that, for each year from 2010 to 2015, there tends to have been somewhat fewer deaths than expected between birth and the start of retirement age, but an increasing number of excess deaths after retirement age, such that by ages 89 there were many more deaths than expected in total.
-These differences and worsening tendencies become evident from 2012 onwards, and have been getting worse, moving further from the New Labour trends, in each subsequent year.
-The 2015 saw a greater number of total excess deaths than the years 2012 to 2014 combined.
+A vertical dashed line is added at age 65 years, because it seems to mark an important turning point in the excess deaths.
+For each year from 2010 to 2015, there has been fewer deaths than expected between birth and the start of retirement age, but an increasing number of excess deaths after retirement age, such that by age 89 there were many more deaths than expected in total.
+These differences and worsening tendencies become evident from 2012 onwards, and have been getting worse in each subsequent year; 2015 saw a greater number of total excess deaths than the years 2012 to 2014 combined.

-The models suggest that, between birth and the age of 89 years, there were around 20,000 excess deaths in 2015 (12,000 excess male deaths, and 8,000 excess female deaths), up from around 9,000 excess deaths in 2014 (7,000 male and 2,000 female), 11,000 excess deaths in 2013 (7,000 male and 4,000 female), and around 2,000 excess deaths in 2012 (1,000 male and 1,000 female).
+The models suggest that, between birth and the age of 89 years, there were around 20,000 excess deaths in 2015 (12,000 excess male deaths, 8,000 excess female deaths), up from around 9,000 excess deaths in 2014 (7,000 male and 2,000 female), 11,000 excess deaths in 2013 (7,000 male and 4,000 female), and around 2,000 excess deaths in 2012 (1,000 male and 1,000 female).
 This produces a total of around 42,000 excess deaths by age 89 years in these four years.
-If the trend extrapolation to age 95 years in 2015 is accurate, then the total number of excess deaths by age 89 in these four years rises to around 60,000 excess deaths.
-However, even if there are no additional excess deaths in 2015 after the age of 89 years, this total number of excess deaths over the four years only reduces to around 55,000 excess deaths.
+If the trend extrapolation to age 95 years in 2015 is accurate, then the total number of excess deaths in these four years rises to around 60,000 excess deaths.